Photo content credit: Sneaky Pete

 Sneaky Pete (Marius)

-This actor has an innate gift and he was able to adjust his manipulative style with slightly different personas with each of the individual characters – while still feeling like the same former prisoner throughout.
-When he was sneaking phone calls from the barn, rushing to catch the train, or giving the phone to Audrey when she wants to speak with his supposed former boss.
+This actor has an innate gift and he was able to adjust his manipulative style with slightly different personas with different characters – while still portraying the same former prisoner character throughout.
+When he was sneaking phone calls from the barn, rushing to catch the train, or giving the phone to Audrey when she wanted to speak with his supposed former boss – he was consistent.
 There is a lot more to get to know about Marius, and we have hints of his past – with the debt and the death of Charlie…. and we see small aspects of the man beyond the crisis mode – like his response to the teen who was stealing his money shows kindness.
 And when he is shaken up from being in the trunk of a car – we just feel his predicament.
-However, the Marius we know from Season 1 is the man in serious crisis as he rushed around adapting schemes in problem solving mode.
+The Marius we know from Season 1 is the man in serious crisis as he rushed around adapting schemes in problem-solving mode.

 I started off not liking Julia (Ireland) because she overdid his/her facial expressions in many episodes (even in the pilot – when they did not need to get on the flight for their made up diabetic relative- her eyes rolled a bit too much).
-However, Julia’s character unfolded with depth – even though her gender was in question – and hey – we are not judging here.
+However, Julia’s character unfolded with depth.

-As the episodes unfolded, I began to see that the facial gestures had to do with the character they were giving us – an expressionistic sometimes neurotic and frazzled single mother who has been unlucky in love.
+As the episodes unfolded, I began to see that the facial gestures had to do with the character they were giving us – an expressionistic, sometimes neurotic and frazzled, single mother who has been unlucky in love.
 In one scene, she vented to Pete in the front seat of a car.
 She rambled and went on and on – and when she was done – she thanked Pete so much for his help – and he sat dumbfounded.
-Ahhhh – the writer of that scene nailed something special that so many men could relate with… how many guys have been there for someone in just that way?
+Ahhhh – the writer of that scene nailed something special that so many men might relate with… how many guys have been there for someone in just that way?
 Such a realistic scene executed well.
-And so instead of criticizing Julia’s facial expressions or acting, I realized this was maybe more in line with the character here – and her character reminded me of a few different ladies I know in real life.
+And so instead of criticizing Julia’s facial expressions or acting, I realized this was maybe more in line with the character here; consequently, her character reminded me of a few different ladies I know in real life.

 Eddie turned out to be my favorite character.
 He was my least favorite in the pilot.
-He came across like a weasel and when Marius stayed in the cab because he discovered Eddie was setting him up – well the initial view of him is poor.
+He came across like a weasel.
+Marius stayed in the cab because he discovered Eddie was setting him up – and so the initial view of him is poor.
 However, as the episodes unfolded – Eddie was just a regular guy – could be any of us – and he was cool.
 He was caught up in this familial predicament of gangster debt.
 And he was a skillful card player too.

-Eddie’s bandaged nose shows grit – and the fact that he went back, and listened to his brother, showed toughness and that he was a team player – showed he was able to yield and he even trusted his brother.
-This was way different from the Eddie at the start – who seemed like an idiot that was setting his brother up.
+Eddie’s bandaged nose shows grit – and the fact that he went back, and listened to his brother, showed toughness and that he was a team player – showed he was able to yield and he trusted his brother.
+This was way different from the Eddie at the start – who seemed passive and weak as he was setting his brother up.

 My son’s favorite scene was with Brendon (Henke), the new boyfriend of one of Pete’s ex-girlfriends, Katie (Kull).
 Brendon choked the corrupt Detective Winslow (O’Keefe).